 The show covers the welcome to the country ceremony that highlights each of the regions featured on the show, helping viewers to rediscover the culture of the land.
-According to Olive, in the south coast, they’re starting to play the Aboriginal names on the towns that you visit, and people are beginning to learn more about the location’s background.
+According to Olive, on the south coast, they’re starting to play the Aboriginal names on the towns that you visit, and people are beginning to learn more about the location’s background.

-What’s more, as part of the show’s journey, the two lead stars meet some of the leading Indigenous foodie talent from the area.
+What’s more, as part of the show’s journey, the two lead stars meet some of the leading Indigenous foodie talents from the area.
 Olive believes that it’s great to see the impact of things like his youth workshops, which he’s been running for more than 20 years.

 The only real downside to the bush tucker boom is that smaller chefs might begin to lose their favorite products to the big corporations of the country.
 Sometimes, they’re struggling to access the herbs that they want, and over the next few years, it might become increasingly difficult to make the weird and wonderful meals that people are beginning to love.